paigeadelethompson/django-powerdns-manager/docs/quickstart.rst

    therefore it should only be used for such purposes.
 Please, do not use the example project in production.

-The example Django project has been configured to use an SQLite database.
+The example Django project has been configured to use two SQLite databases, *default* (``main.db``), which is the main database for the Django project, and *powerdns* (``powerdns.db``), which is the database where DNS data is stored.
+DNS data can be perfectly stored to the *default* database, but separate databases are used in this example project for demonstration purposes.

 Consequently, PowerDNS has to be configured to use the SQLite backend in order to be able to communicate with the managed database.
 A sample configuration file for PowerDNS is included in the example directory.